hvlck/kestrel/README.md

 ## Usage

 There's not much to see right now.
-The main part is activated with `Alt+Shift+Q` on everything but Linux, which is `Cmd+Shift+Q`.
+The main part is activated with `Alt+Shift+Q` on everything but Linux, which is `Alt+Shift+Q`.
 Why Q?
 All the keys can be hit with one hand.

 ## Roadmap